AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >[!CONTEXTUALHELP]
 >id="acw_offers_list"
 >title="Offers"
->abstract="Browse through your list of Interaction offers.
-By default, you can view their status, start/end dates and environment.
-You can filter the list by status and start/end dates.
-Offer templates are also available.
+>abstract="Browse through the lists of offers and offer templates that have been created in the console using the **Interaction** module.
 These lists are read-only."
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/msg/offers.html" text="Add an offer in a delivery"
+>additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/msg/offers.html" text="Add offers to a delivery"

+In the CUSTOMER MANAGEMENT section, you can view the offers and offer templates.
+These lists are read-only.

-* **Offers** - Browse through your list of Interaction offers.
+* **Offers** - Browse through the list of offers and offer templates that have been created in the console using the **Interaction** module.
 By default, you can view their status, start/end dates and environment.
 You can filter the list by status and start/end dates.
 Offer templates are also available.
-These lists are read-only.

 Learn how to create and send offers in emails and SMS in [this section](../content/offers.md).